Montenegro Pride: 2013

+2014

+In anticipation of the second Montenegro Pride in Podgorica, graffiti stating "Everyone on the streets 2.
+11" appeared in response to the pride parade held on the same day.
+Members of the Varvari fan group claimed the responsibility for the graffiti, stating that "Behind the graffiti are not only Varvari, but all citizens of Podgorica who are against the promotion of homosexuality..."
+As with the year before, the pride parade denounced by the Metropolitan of Montenegro and the Littoral, when Radović, again had messages filled with hate speech regarding the Parade.

 On Sunday, November 1, the second pride parade was held in the capital city Podgorica under the message "Traditionally proud" with the logo of a Montenegrin woman with a moustache.
 About 200 people took part in the parade, including the Mayor of the capital of Podgorica, Slavoljub Stijepović, and representatives of the international community: the ambassadors of the Netherlands, Great Britain, Italy and Germany.
-The second pride in Podgorica was supported by the presence of gay activists from the Balkans, as well as the Croatian singer Marina Perazić, who held a mini-concert.
+The second pride event in Podgorica was supported by the presence of gay activists from the Balkans, as well as the Croatian singer Marina Perazić, who held a mini-concert.

 The parade passed peacefully and without any incidents.
 The gathering was secured by about two thousand policemen, who, in addition to St. Peter Cetinjski Street and Blažo Jovanović Bridge, also blocked the surrounding streets and boulevards to ensure the safety of the participants.
 Police arrested sixteen people and seized Molotov cocktails, smoke bombs and batons on suspicion of planning an attack on Pride participants.

-Challenges

-In anticipation of the second Montenegro Pride in Podgorica, graffities stating "Everyone on the streets 2.
-11" appeared in response to the pride parade held on the same day.
-Members of the Varvari fan group claimed the responsibility for the graffiti, stating that "Behind the graffiti are not onlyVarvari, but all citizens of Podgorica who are against the promotion of homosexuality ..."

-As in previous years, the Pride Parade was not supported by the Metropolitan of Montenegro and the Littoral, whose leader, Metropolitan Amfilohije Radović, again had messages filled with hate speech regarding the Parade.